nowucca/SimpleAffableBean/README.md

 - Implement using the session to remember and clear the checkout form

 Ongoing
+- Code cleanup for MVVM before master merge
+- Checkstyle local with rules
+- Gradle build
 - Logging for service classes using commons logging (basic)
-- Code cleanup for MVVM before master merge
 - Add AdminSession functionality to visualize the session
 - Enforce session cleanliness by using a business level CustomerSession object embedded in the Http session.